kagov/codeblanks/README.md

 The client side angular repo for codeblanks application

-This project uses Tailwind CSS for styling and scss are post processor.
+This project uses Tailwind CSS for styling and scss for post processor.
 The purge for tailwind is enabled by default

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.